- Audio Visual Resources

-For reasons of safety and out of consideration to other visitors, the Institute requests that young children (under the age of eleven) are not brought into the building except on special occasions, where they should be closely supervised.
+For reasons of safety and out of consideration to other visitors, the Institute requests that, where possible, young children (under the age of eleven) are not brought into the building except on special occasions, where they should be closely supervised.

 See also Schools.

 Coffee and Tea:

 Morning coffee is served between 11:00 and 11:30am from the counter on the mezzanine floor.
 There is also a self-service machine, which can be used to make coffee, tea and hot chocolate at other times.
 Please ensure that cups taken into offices are returned to the counter near the kitchen.